 What is Neighbourhood Watch?

-It is a community based self help program aimed at reducing the incidence of preventable crime.
+A community based self help program aimed at reducing the incidence of preventable crime and strengthening community relationships through communication and education.

 A Police Officer on patrol may not know what is normal in your street and may not recognise a stranger in your yard.